MEMBERSHIP AT FIRST UNITED METHODIST CHURCH OF CLEBURNE

 Giving: Members commit to financially support the mission and ministry of the church through regular offering.

-Service: Members commit to find a place where they can serve and be a part of the work that the church is doing locally, regionally and around our world.
+Service: Members commit to find a place where they can serve and be a part of the work that the church is doing locally, regionally, nationally and/or around our world.

 Witness: Members commit to living and sharing a life of faith that reflects their commitment to Christ.